 SGC VP Music and Performance, Singing Coach, Certified Singing Judge

 After graduate school (1973), Brian moved to Cincinnati and joined the Southern Gateway Chorus (1973, 1992 Champs) where he has been Asst.
-Director and Coach for 30 years.
+Director and Coach for over 40 years.
 In Cincinnati, Brian joined a quartet (Bandwagon) that competed in several Int’l contests.
 Along the way, Southern Gateway earned a dozen medals and won the Gold Medal in 1992 in New Orleans!

 Brian started coaching in 1972 and has worked with dozens of quartets and choruses, recently including groups such as BSQ, Fanatix and the Gem City Chorus.
 In 1990, Brian was awarded as Johnny Appleseed District Coach-of-the-Year.
 In 1995, Brian became a certified Singing Judge in the Society, and has participated in over two dozen Top Gun Schools and Harmony Education Programs over the years.